Without traction, you don’t have a business.

-It is important to create target number of users, and work to reach them.
+It is important to create a target number of users and work to reach them.

 Loop design: all of the ways your customers can get into the loop: ads, Facebook pages, tweets, etc. Draw a map of the entire process and cut off unnecessary steps to decrease friction.